 Reduce the Number of Plugins

 WordPress plugin quality is the most important.
-Even if you have several plugins loaded, your site may still have issues.
+Your site may still have issues if you have several plugins loaded.

 The best WordPress plugins are those that receive regular updates and have outstanding developer support.